Boeing machinists bloc demand vote on 777X contract offer

 The company already builds the 777 at the Washington factory and since the plane is largely hand-made there, the skilled workers who assemble it would be hard to replace, he added.

-“The idea that you’re going to build a new airplane somewhere else and get it to customers on time is a fantasy,” Flynn said.
+“The idea that your going to build a new airplane somewhere else and get it to customers on time is a fantasy,” Flynn said.